-- 1. The Medical Examiner shall notify the Native American Heritage Commission (NAHC).
+- 1. The Medical Examiner will notify the Native American Heritage Commission (NAHC) within 24 hours.
 By law, ONLY the Medical Examiner can make this call. - 2.
-The NAHC shall contact the PI within 24 hours or sooner, after Medical Examiner has completed coordination. - 3.
-NAHC shall identify the person or persons determined to be the Most Likely Descendent (MLD) and provide contact information.. - 4.
-The PI shall coordinate with the MLD for additional consultation.
+NAHC will immediately identify the person or persons determined to be the Most Likely Descendent (MLD) and provide contact information. - 3.
+The MLD will contact the PI within 24 hours or sooner after the Medical Examiner has completed coordination, to begin the

-- 5. Disposition of Native American Human Remains shall be determined between the MLD and the PI, IF: - a.
-The NAHC is unable to identify the MLD, OR the MLD failed to make a recommendation within 24 hours after being notified by the Commission; OR; - b.
-The landowner or authorized representative rejects the recommendation of the MLD and mediation in accordance with PRC 5097.94 (k) by the NAHC fails to provide measures acceptable to the landowner. - D. If Human Remains are NOT Native American - 1.
+- consultation process in accordance with the California Public Resource and Health & Safety Codes. - 4.
+The MLD will have 48 hours to make recommendations to the property owner or representative, for the treatment or disposition with proper dignity, of the human remains and associated grave goods. - 5.
+Disposition of Native American Human Remains shall be determined between the MLD and the PI, IF: - a.
+The NAHC is unable to identify the MLD, OR the MLD failed to make a recommendation within 48 hours after being notified by the Commission; OR; - b.
+The landowner or authorized representative rejects the recommendation of the MLD and mediation in accordance with PRC 5097.94 (k) by the NAHC fails to provide measures acceptable to the landowner. - c.
+To protect these sites, the landowner shall do one or more of the following: - (1) Record the site with the NAHC; - (2) Record an open space or conservation easement; or - (3) Record a document with the County. - d.
+Upon the discovery of multiple Native American human remains during a ground disturbing land development activity, the landowner may agree that additional conferral with descendants is necessary to consider culturally appropriate treatment of multiple Native American human remains.
+Culturally appropriate treatment of such a discovery may be ascertained from review of the site utilizing cultural and archaeological standards.
+Where the parties are unable to agree on the appropriate treatment measures the human remains and buried with Native American human remains shall be reinterred with appropriate dignity, pursuant to Section 5.c., above. - D. If Human Remains are NOT Native American - 1.
 The PI shall contact the Medical Examiner and notify them of the historic era context of the burial. - 2.
 The Medical Examiner will determine the appropriate course of action with the PI and City staff (PRC 5097.98). - 3.
 If the remains are of historic origin, they shall be appropriately removed and conveyed to the Museum of Man for analysis.
 The decision for internment of the human remains shall be made in consultation with MMC, EAS, the applicant department and/or Real Estate Assets Department (READ) and the Museum of Man.

-V. Night Work
+V. Night and/or Weekend Work